Questions for Hello Baby Adoption Consultants

 we love questions!

 • Adoption consultants help hopeful adoptive families navigate the adoption process.
-As each step of the adoption process unfolds, we provide expert adoption support, education and guidance along the way, until you say hello to your baby.
+As each step of the adoption process unfolds, we provide expert adoption support, education, referrals to adoption professionals and guidance and along the way, until you say hello to your baby.

 • No, you are not required by law to use an adoption cosultant.
 However, using and adoption consultant can be very beneficial for many reasons.
 Any missteps in the adoption process can cause emotional and financial loss as well as increased wait times.

-• No, we do not have any contact with expectant mothers.
-We refer you to licensed agencies and attorneys nationwide who we have built relationships with.
+• No, we do not have direct contact with expectant mothers.
+Instead, we refer you to licensed agencies and attorneys nationwide with whom we’ve established trusted relationships.

-• The qualifications differ by state and the policies of the agencies you work with.
-At Hello Baby, however, we work with adoptive families who are between the ages of 25-50, married or single and who are relatively open with their adoption preferences.
-We do not discriminate based on race, religion or sexual orientation.
+• Criteria vary by state and by the policies of the agencies you work with.
+At Hello Baby, we work with adoptive families between the ages of 25–50, married or single, who are relatively open in their adoption preferences.
+We do not discriminate based on race, religion, or sexual orientation.

 • Every family who chooses the path of adoption needs an approved home study.
 You do not need a home study to begin working with us.
 We will refer you to a licensed home study provider if needed.

-• No matter what type of adoption path you choose, you will need to complete a home study where a licensed adoption professional evaluates your family and home environment to ensure the safety and well-being of the child.
-After the evaluation is completed, the adoption professional produces a 10-20 page report.
-The report is called a home study.
-Every family needs to have a completed and approved home study in order to adopt.
+• No matter which adoption path you choose, you will need to complete a home study.
+A licensed adoption professional evaluates your family and home environment to ensure the safety and well-being of the child.
+After the evaluation, the professional prepares a report called a home study.
+An approved home study is required for every adoption.

 • Private adoption is funded by fees that are charged to the adopting family.
 The fees cover a range of costs, including agency or attorney fees, legal work, casework, counseling, and expectant mother living expenses.